Pink-slime journalism

-Pink-slime journalism is a practice in which dedicated news outlets publish poor-quality news reports which appear to be local news, often to push both left-wing and right-wing agendas and gather user data.
-The reports are either computer-generated or written by poorly-paid outsourced writers, often using fake names.
-Many such networks have been linked to American conservative news businessman Brian Timpone.
+Pink-slime journalism is a practice in which news outlets, or fake partisan operations masquerading as such, publish (often but not always) lower-quality news reports that appear to be independent local news outlets.
+The use of these websites to gather user data has also been observed.
+The reports are either computer-generated or written by poorly-paid outsourced writers, sometimes using pen names.

 The term "pink-slime journalism" was coined by journalist Ryan Smith in 2012.
+A related term, "news mirage", was coined in 2024 by journalists Miranda Green and David Folkenflik to refer to websites that "look like news, but in truth [serve as] mouthpieces" for corporations or advocacy groups with a non-journalistic agenda.

 Overview

-Pink-slime journalism involves outsourcing local news stories to low-wage employees, or using computer automation to generate news stories from various datasets.
-The name is a reference to "pink slime", a meat by-product that is used as filler in processed meats, which are sometimes passed off as higher-quality meat in fast food restaurants.
+The name "pink slime journalism" is a reference to "pink slime", a meat by-product that is used as filler in processed meats, which are sometimes passed off as higher-quality meat in fast food restaurants.

+Defining characteristics of pink slime journalism, according to Poynter, include: